The University of Texas at Arlington Graduate Catalog 2004-2006 Vol LXXXVII - July 2004

-The GMAT or GRE test may also be waived for applicants with five or more years of increasing responsibility in managerial, professional, and/or technical positions in the health care industry, and with a 3.0 grade point average on undergraduate work as calculated by the Graduate School; detailed work history required with application.
+The GMAT test may also be waived for applicants with five or more years of increasing responsibility in managerial, professional, and/or technical positions in the health care industry, and with a 3.0 grade point average on undergraduate work as calculated by the Graduate School; detailed work history required with application.

-The GMAT or GRE test may also be waived for individuals who have received a bachelor's degree from U.T.
+The GMAT test may also be waived for individuals who have received a bachelor's degree from U.T.
 Arlington within the last three years with a 3.2 grade point average in the last 60 hours of work, subject to the other requirements listed in the Admission section of this catalog.

 For an applicant with an index score below 1050, probationary admission may be available when at least three items of 1 through 5 above strongly indicate potential for successful academic performance as a graduate health care administration student.
 Items 6 through 10 will also be used to identify positive indicators for admission.
 Students who are admitted on probation will have one or more conditions specified, such as no grade less than 'B' for the first 12 hours of graduate study.